...And Justice for All (film): Plot

-Arthur Kirkland, a Baltimore defense attorney, is in jail on a contempt-of-court charge after punching Judge Henry T. Fleming while arguing the case of Jeff McCullaugh.
-McCullaugh was stopped for a minor traffic offense, then mistaken for a killer of the same name, and has already spent a year and a half in jail without being convicted of a crime.
+Arthur Kirkland, a Baltimore defense attorney, is in jail on a contempt-of-court charge after throwing a punch at Judge Henry T. Fleming while arguing the case of Jeff McCullaugh.
+McCullaugh was stopped for a minor traffic offense, then mistaken for a killer of the same name and has already spent a year and a half in jail without being convicted of a crime.
 Although there is strong new evidence that McCullaugh is innocent, Fleming refuses to consider his appeal due to its late submission, so he remains in prison.
 Kirkland starts a new case defending Ralph Agee, a young black cross-dresser arrested for a robbery who is terrified of being sent to prison.

 Kirkland regularly visits his grandfather Sam, who is becoming increasingly senile, in a nursing home.
 It is revealed that Sam put Kirkland through law school.
 Kirkland also begins a romance with legal ethics committee member Gail Packer.
 Kirkland has a friendly relationship with Judge Francis Rayford, who takes him on a ride in his personal helicopter, in which Rayford flies recklessly.
 Rayford, a Korean War veteran, is borderline suicidal; at all times, he keeps a rifle in his chambers at the courthouse and an M1911 pistol in his shoulder holster.
 He even eats his lunch on a ledge outside his office window, four stories up.

 One day, Kirkland is unexpectedly requested to defend Judge Fleming, who has been accused of brutally assaulting and raping a young woman, Leah Shepard.
 Although the two loathe each other, Fleming feels that having the person who publicly hates him argue his innocence will be to his advantage.
 Fleming blackmails Kirkland with an old violation of attorney-client confidentiality, for which Kirkland will likely be disbarred if it were to come to light.
 Kirkland's friend and partner Jay Porter is also unstable.
 He feels guilt for gaining acquittals for defendants who were truly guilty of violent crimes.
 Porter soon shaves his head, claiming that it will make his hair grow back thicker, but he keeps shaving it.
-After a violent breakdown inside the courthouse, wherein he ends up throwing dinner plates at everybody in the hallway, Porter is taken to a hospital.
+After a violent breakdown inside the courthouse, wherein he ends up throwing dinner plates at everybody in the hallway, Porter is taken to a psychiatric hospital.